fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 I barely added any salt or seasoning to the broth, but this **normally plain broth tasted rich with flavour**.
 Also threw two pieces of corn on the cob in there, which was some of the first carb and fibre I took over a long time.

+**Sleep was messed up as I took a 6-hour nap** (or you can call sleep at this point) 5-11 pm from the food, and another went to bed again at 2 am.
+Another bad note is that since I spent a lot of the day “eating”, I also spent a lot of time watching Twitch/YouTube and **wasn't very productive**.
+Old habits die hard.

 ### Day 7

 First time in the morning, did my GMB initial assessments on dead-hang, chin-ups, shrimp squat, and bridge.
 Need to significant improve on each of those four move sets to graduate my trainer program.